-You may request details of personal information which we hold about you under the Data Protection Act 1998, and under upcoming GDPR regulations, effective 25th May 2018.
+You may request details of personal information which we hold about you under the Data Protection Act 1998 and under GDPR regulations.
 In particular, you have the following rights with regard to the data we hold on you:

 There may be a small fee for doing so.
 If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible, at the above address.
 We will promptly correct any information found to be incorrect.

 We will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law to do so.
 Finally, we may occasionally use your personal information to send you promotional information about third parties which we think you may find interesting if you give us your consent.